shreyansh225/Spring_Boot_App_with_MySQL_config/README.md

 # Spring_Boot_App_with_MySQL_config
-The normal array list data input have been substituted with the Database input output commands
+The normal array list data input have been substituted with the Database input output commands And CrossOrigin (Cors) Errors have been resolved.
 <h4> Previous Version of the Spring Boot application without SQL Congiguration is - https://github.com/shreyansh225/Spring_Boot_Application.git </h4>

 <h3> SOFTWARE REQUIREMENTS </h3>